-Flourish is The Woodend Barn’s community project aimed at improving people’s sense of wellbeing through creativity connected with nature.
+Flourish was a year-long community project run by The Woodend Barn in Banchory aimed at improving people’s sense of wellbeing through creativity connected with nature.
 It launched in Spring 2017 with a programme of activities focused on the Wild Garden.

 The Flourish exhibition held in March 2018 brought together the writing of all the community groups involved alongside my own series of visual poems created throughout my residency.
 Most of the community work was displayed as it was written – unpolished and unedited.
 This was done to demonstrate what is possible when we are given the freedom to explore, the time to take notice, the support to keep learning in an inspiring environment and the opportunity to connect with others and give back in a mutually enriching experience.